 - A valid Police Check or Working With Children Check is required

 - Language: English

-Please note that this project has a minimum of 10 and a maximum of 20 volunteers.
+Please note that this project has a minimum of 10 and a maximum of 15 volunteers at any one time.
+Volunteers are placed in groups on set program dates.
 Places on the project are given on a first come, first served basis.

 On arrival into Suva, you will be met by CISaustralia and taken for some supplies in Nasouri and then transferred directly to Sote Village.
 While in the village your breakfast, lunch and dinner are supplied.
 Accommodation is basic – sleep on blow up mattresses in a designated large village house.
 See accommodation tab for more details.